open5e/open5e/source/equipment/magic-items/cloak-of-arachnida.rst

 -  You can move up, down, and across vertical surfaces and upside down along ceilings, while leaving your hands free.

--  You can’t be caught in webs of any sort and can move through webs as if they were difficult terrain.
+-  You can't be caught in webs of any sort and can move through webs as if they were difficult terrain.

 -  You can use an action to cast the *web* spell (save DC 13).
 The web created by the spell fills twice its normal area.
-Once used, this property of the cloak can’t be used again until the next dawn.
+Once used, this property of the cloak can't be used again until the next dawn.